Blog

 • Use planned meetings for predictable topics, such as status updates or strategic discussions.

-• Reserve these type of meetings for urgent or unexpected matters that require immediate attention.
+• Reserve these type of sessions for urgent or unexpected matters that require immediate attention.

 • Regularly assess how meetings are being used and adjust as needed.